How to Survive Driving in Ireland (and Actually Enjoy It!)

 Note: This post may contain affiliate links.
 If you choose to book through these links, I receive a small commission, which I will undoubtedly blow on more flights (it’s a vicious cycle).
 All of this internet voodoo takes place at no additional cost to you.

-“And what about the roads, what kind of shape are they in?” he continues.
+“What about the road conditions, what kind of shape are they in?” he asks.

-“Well, the highways are great,” I say, easing into the truth, “but the country roads – where we’ll spend most of our time – can be very narrow, winding, and (possibly) filled with large, speeding trucks and/or livestock at times.”
+“Well, the highways are great,” I say, easing into the truth, “but the rural roads – where we’ll spend most of our time – can be very narrow, winding, and (possibly) filled with large, speeding trucks and/or livestock.”

-Despite his noticeably unfavorable response to that last part, we ultimately do decide to rent a car.
 In this case, convenience wins out over caution.
-We have just four days to spend in Ireland and the only conceivable way to tackle our wish list is with our own set of wheels.
+With just four days to explore, the only realistic way to tackle our wish list is with our own set of wheels.

 So here goes nothing!

-Can you see Ireland in just four days, you ask?
+Can you see Ireland in 4 days, you ask?

 Well, obviously no. But, with the help of a properly-insured rental car, you can see heaps!

-Our 4-day Irish road trip plan targets the southern portion of Ireland’s “Wild Atlantic Way,” ending with a stay in Dublin.
-To save driving time, we fly into Shannon Airport on the west coast and then later depart from Dublin at the end of our trip.
+For our 4-day Irish road trip, we’ll target the southern portion of Ireland’s “Wild Atlantic Way,” ending with a stay in Dublin.
+To save driving time, we flew into Shannon Airport on the west coast and will later depart from Dublin at the end of our trip.

 I’ll delve more into the itinerary in a moment, but first, a few words about our mode of transportation…

 We land at Shannon Airport at 10:30am and dart straight for the rental car counter.
-After exhaustive research, we chose Dooley Car Rentals, which has since been bought by Enterprise.
+After exhaustive research on DiscoverCars.com, we chose Dooley Car Rentals (which is now owned by Enterprise).

 Book the smallest car available.
 When renting a car in Ireland, size matters.
 We reserved a Nissan Micra (yes, it is as small as it sounds).
 The goal: to increase our odds of success (i.e. staying alive) while navigating Ireland’s narrow country lanes.